islamsheehab/Ingenuity-Tests/README.md

 # Ingenuity-Tests-
 Are you really that good of a programmer?

-Test 1, ensure you allow the given rules:
+Ensure you follow all the given rules for each tests.

+Test 1:
+Goal: Provide a code on which the condole will output: -> 1 1 3

 ```lua
 -- Provide a script on which the console will output -> 1 1 3